vtechguys/webapck/1 - What is webpack/Webpack_MC_41.md

     ];

 Now run the `npm run build` we see that the file `vendor.js` is built separately and is large size but the `bundle.js` size is not being reduced?
 This is because `index.js` file had some imports for react, redux which it depends upon and thus these are also compiled in `bundle.js` but whole point of code splitting this way for `vendor.js` was to separate the codes.
 To solve this we may use a plugin called [`SplitChunksPlugin`](https://webpack.js.org/plugins/split-chunks-plugin/) ( CommonsChunkPlugin is deprecated ).
-Now the chunks
+Now the chunks following code outputs the vendor chunks differently.
+Add key to config.
+optimization: {

+}

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYzNjc2OTIzNywtMjA4ODc0NjYxMl19
+eyJoaXN0b3J5IjpbMTk4MzkwNDYzNCwtNjM2NzY5MjM3LC0yMD
+g4NzQ2NjEyXX0=
 -->